jake-chipps/SSI24/_docs/exhibitors_sponsors.md

 permalink: /docs/exhibitors_sponsors/
 ---

-## Exhibitors

-Here are our awesome exhibitors, check them out.
-Yada yada.
+Here are our awesome exhibitors and sponsors.
+Go by the exhibitor booths and talk to them about how they can support you.

 ### Active Learning